 Be sure to check out the recipe card at the end of this post for more information about quantities, measurements, and specific cooking instructions.

-Preheat the oven to 350 degrees f and line a loaf pan with parchment and nonstick spray.
+Step 1: Preheat the oven to 350º and line a loaf pan with parchment and nonstick spray.
 In a large bowl, combine the eggs, sugar, vanilla extract, oil, and milk with a whisk until the eggs are full incorporated.
-In the same bowl, add in the blood orange juice and zest.
+In the same bowl, add in the orange juice and zest.
 Whisk to combine.

-Pour in the flour, baking powder, salt, and using a spatula begin to fold the flour into the wet ingredients.
-Be careful not to overmix-just fold until no streaks of flour remain.
+Step 2: Pour in the flour, baking powder, salt, and using a spatula begin to fold the flour into the wet ingredients.
+Be careful not to overmix, just fold until the last of the dry ingredients are incorporated, then stop.

-Spread the top of the loaf batter evenly using an offset spatula or the back of a regular spatula.
+Step 4: Pour in the batter into the pan.
 Place in the oven to bake for 55-60 minutes.
 Insert a toothpick into the center of the loaf.
 The loaf is done baking when the toothpick comes out clean and has a golden brown top.

 No worries!
 If you don't have a loaf pan, you can bake this batter in a round cake pan or even muffin tins.
-Just adjust the baking time-muffins will need only about 20-25 minutes, while a round pan may take around 35-40 minutes.
+Just adjust the baking time.
+For muffins, you will need only about 20-25 minutes, while a round pan may take around 35-40 minutes.

 To make this recipe gluten-free, simply swap the all-purpose flour for a 1:1 gluten-free baking flour.
 Be sure to check the flour blend's instructions for any additional adjustments.
 You may need to add an extra egg or a little more moisture, but the loaf should turn out just as beautifully.